testdouble/test-smells/smells/unclear/chafing/README.md

 methods and the custom code pricing assertion method) obscure the story the test could be telling about what the pricing method does.
-Surely, at the time of its writing, whoever "DRYed up" the code generation into a fixture and the expectation into a custom asseriton method was able to keep all of this in their head.
+Surely, at the time of its writing, whoever "DRYed up" the code generation into a fixture and the expectation into a custom assertion method was able to keep all of this in their head.
 However, as time goes one, expecting future maintainers of a test to juggle any more than two file listings at a time is unrealistic.
 Just as a business contract becomes orders of magnitude more complex when there are more